shiva-raj-km/Smart_Navigator/README.md

 cd ..
 # Run
 catkin build
-# If no errors after running catkin build the packages are installed and build properly
+# If no errors after running catkin build then the packages are installed and build properly
 # Run
 source devel/setup.bash
 # To source the terminal